NathanVaughn/nathanv.me/content/work-experience/collins-aerospace/index.md

 {{< gallery_image src="kc-46a.jpg" caption="An example of two operators controlling the air-to-air refueling boom" >}}

-This system allowed operators to control the air-to-air refueling boom of the KC-46 while sitting comfortably at the front of the aircraft with more situational awareness.
+This system allows operators to control the air-to-air refueling boom of the KC-46 while sitting comfortably at the front of the aircraft with more situational awareness.
-The operators wore 3D glasses with the primary display being 3D to get depth perception.
+The operators wear 3D glasses with the primary display being 3D to get depth perception.

 I was able to build a small mockup of this system in our lab with 2 Logitech joysticks, a [desktop 5-axis robot](https://dorna.ai/), and some Python code.
 This proved